mikelevins/folio2/doc/folio.md

-**Alexandria** is a collection of portable public-domain utilities for Common Lisp designed to provide some common conveniences in a conservative manner. folio 2 uses Alexandrai versions of some utilities--notably partial application--rather than relying on homegrown versions.
+**Alexandria** is a collection of portable public-domain utilities for Common Lisp designed to provide some common conveniences in a conservative manner. folio 2 uses Alexandria versions of some utilities--notably partial application--rather than relying on homegrown versions.